Do you have a local government initiative in need of research and evaluation?

 How to apply

-In order to apply to work with one of the PHIRST you will need to carefully review the Specification document, and submit the Expression of Interest (EoI) online form by 1pm, 8 June 2021.
+In order to apply to work with one of the PHIRST’s you will need to carefully review the Specification document by 1pm, 10 January 2022.
 Guidance on what to include in the expression of interest is contained within the specification document.

 Visit the NIHR website to find out more.